 Like most things, trees need water to survive.
 It’s a vital part of tree maintenance, especially in California’s dry, arid climate.
 Developed trees require at least one inch of water a week to thrive, while new trees need four to ten gallons during their first two growing seasons.

 It’s always a good idea to develop a watering routine to ensure that your trees stay beautiful and healthy during California’s notorious drought season.
 If you want to understand how to make a tree healthy again, the first step is always watering.

 Make Sure the Tree Is in the Right Environment

 Not all trees require the same amount of sun and water.
+A vital step in tree care is identifying any underlying issues that can become irremediable for your trees.
 If a tree is dying, you may need to plant it in a different location.
 Most California trees need plenty of room and sunlight to reach their full potential.
 Keep them out of shady areas and away from power lines to keep them in optimal condition.

 You also want to make sure the tree isn’t planted too deep into the soil.
 One of the most common mistakes people make is digging too deep a hole, severely reducing root health.
 Placing a tree in an overly deep hole diminishes the roots’ oxygen intake while reducing mineral and water absorption.
 Holes should be two to three inches shorter than the height of the tree’s root ball.

 Pruning is a great way to keep your trees in immaculate condition.
 It aids in the development process by eliminating dead branches and making room for new, healthy tree limbs.
 Tree pruning consists of cutting problematic branches and limbs from trees to keep them strong and sound during the growing season.
 It diminishes potential damages and helps it maintain the tree’s alluring shape.